-The team, from the National Defence Medical College in Saitama, have been studying the microscopic world of growth factors – substances such as vitamins and hormones which are required for the stimulation of growth in cells – in the hope of being able to add new treatments to those already available.
+The team, from the National Defence Medical College in Saitama, have been studying the microscopic world of growth factors – substances such as vitamins and hormones which are required for the stimulation of growth in cells – in the hope of being able to add new treatments to the MHRA licensed and FDA approved options already available.

 They say that in tests on 12 people with “thin hair”, they were able to stimulate both terminal hair growth and a general thickening of existing hair using dalteparin/protamine nanoparticles, which can “effectively carry growth factors such as fibroblast.”

 Fibroblast has also been identified by the Department of Dermatology at the University of Pennsylvania as important in hair regrowth; in their own tests they increased levels of fibroblast in mice and saw hair growth double and even triple.
 Others have caught on, too: a spray-on Australian-made product (not licensed by the MHRA or approved by the FDA) named évolis ONE was said to have shown promise in clinical trials.
 Several other pharmaceutical companies are developing products that incorporate fibroblast.

 In the new Japanese study, one millilitre of fibroblast (FGF-2 –100 ng/mL) and dalteparin/protamine nanoparticles (D/P NPs –56 μg/mL) was applied and massaged on the skin of the scalp by the participants (11 men and one woman) twice a day.
 Over the course of six months, they were photographed using a digital camera for general observation and a hair diagnosis system was established for measuring hair diameter to assess any improvements to their thinning hair.